 Roam Hadrian’s Villa in the hillside town of Tivoli

-The sprawling 300-acre ruins of Villa Adriana are lined with groves of olive trees and sprightly ponds. statue-lined fountains between the ruins.
-Architecture that has stood the test of time is brought to life with statues of Antonious, Hadrian’s deified lover who died tragically in the Nile, and posed crocodiles lining long pools surrounded by eroded columns.
-The natural-yet-vivacious quality of these ruins somewhat mirrors the quality of the villa during the 2nd century AD when it was sprawling with people: workers, shops, students, teachers–a small countryside city.
+The sprawling 300-acre ruins of this imperial palace (Villa Adriana) are lined with groves of olive trees and sprightly ponds.
+Statue-lined fountains spring up between the ruins, and the remains of bath-houses, reception halls, temples and – of course – Bacchic orgy areas paint a picture of the excesses of imperial life.
+Indeed, the natural-yet-vivacious quality of these ruins mirrors the quality of the villa during the 2nd century AD when it was sprawling with people: workers, shops, students, teachers–a small countryside city.

-Villa Adriana becomes an interactive historical park with your informative guide leading you through each section of this impressively expansive estate: the foundation of the old hospital, the arches of Hadrian’s baths, the aforementioned ponds, and the overlooks into the valley below.
-Experience what life was like for emperor Hadrian, his lover Antonious, and the common folk who lived and worked here first-hand.
+Explore every corner of this impressively expansive estate and experience what life was like for emperor Hadrian, his lover Antonious, and the common folk who lived and worked here first-hand.

 Lose yourself in wonder at Villa D’Este’s flowing fountains

-From the outside Villa d’Este looks like any other small medieval castle, but this wouldn’t be the first time the phrase “it’s what’s on the inside that counts” comes to mind.
+From the outside, Villa d’Este looks like any other small medieval castle.
+But as with so many things, “it’s what’s on the inside that counts”.
 Tucked around a corner in the center of Tivoli lies Villa d’Este.
-Once your guide leads you through the admittedly long entrance, a world of wonder and baffling beauty unfolds before your eyes.
-Tiers of lush foliage and tumbling waters fill the center of this town and villa with awe-inspiring beauty.
+Once your guide leads you through its renaissance doors, a world of wonder and baffling beauty unfolds before your eyes.
+The villa itself is stunning – adorned with frescoes, artworks, and ceilings which in any other gallery would themselves be the main attractions.

 While the gardens of Villa d’Este are a beauty in and of themselves, the true wonder is the fountains.
 The blend of artistry and engineering that manifests itself in these 16th-century hydraulic fountains is truly a sight to behold.
 The villa even opens itself for evening viewers during the summer months, allowing spectators to view the spectacular gardens and fountains in the warmth of twilight or moonlight.